Event & Retreat Reservation

 Gongdara Kutty

-Best suited for an individual or a couple who wish to prepare their own meals and spend quiet time in reflection and meditation.
+Gongdara Kutty is ideal for a couple or an individual who wishes to cook their own meals and spend time in meditation.

 Hatisar Kutty

-Best suited for a couple or a family with two children seeking a peaceful and comfortable stay.
+Hatisar Kutty is ideal for a couple or a family with two children.

 Lamidara Kutty